 Ask a professional

-Before you do any kind of sport or exercise after an injury, you should always get the all clear from a professional.
-If a physiotherapist has been involved in your recovery, they will probably give you an expected time-frame, based on you completing the exercises they give you.
-As you progress, a physio should tell you how long you should wait before getting back to sports, and which sports are a good place to start.
+Before you do any kind of sport or exercise after an injury, you should get the clear from a professional.
+If a physiotherapist has been involved in your recovery, they will probably give you an expected time-frame.
+It is based on you completing the exercises they give you.
+As you progress, a physio should tell you how long you should wait before getting back to sports.
+Also, which sports are a good place to start.
 If you don’t have a physiotherapist involved, speak to your doctor to see what they recommend.

 Shift some weight

-It’s likely you’ve been away from exercise for a long time, perhaps even long after your injury healed, as you lost your old routine and motivation to exercise again.
+It’s likely you’ve been away from exercise for a long time.
+Perhaps even long after your injury healed, as you lost your old routine and motivation to exercise again.
 This sudden change in activity can quickly lead to weight gain.
-Losing weight can help to take the stress off joints, which is particularly important if a joint has been previously injured.
-Using an exercise bike is a good option for heavier people, as they support the body, taking additional pressure off the joints while giving a full body workout.
-Not all bikes are designed for heavier masses, which can make it difficult to find the best bike for your needs.
+Losing weight can help to take the stress off joints.
+It is particularly important if a joint has been previously injured.
+Using an exercise bike is a good option for heavier people, as they support the body.
+It takes off additional pressure off the joints while giving a full body workout.
+Not all bikes are designed for heavier masses.
+This can make it difficult to find the best bike for your needs.
 HomeFitnessJourney.com are dedicated to making it easy to exercise at home, and therefore offer a comparison of different features for some of the best home exercise bikes so that you can pick the best one for you.